 Why Do I Resist a Hidden Life?

 The Corona virus has forced us all into a hidden life, not just for ourselves, but to protect our neighbor.
-How will you and I manage it?
+How will we manage it?

 Do you chafe at living a hidden life?
 Do your efforts to publish your life and thoughts through Facebook or Instagram or Twitter fall short of your expectations?
 Instead of producing a rapidly expanding audience of enthusiastic followers, do you attract only your mom, some workout buddies, and those who follow you only so you’ll follow them back?

 I often struggle with the hidden life God has given me.
 It seems so ordinary, so small, so everyday.
-I sometimes wonder if I’m doing enough or doing the right things.
 Is my hidden life worth anything in the larger scheme?

 On a long flight recently I had a chance to watch the movie, A Hidden Life, directed by Terrence Malick.
-The fact that I didn’t know any of the actors and that it was nearly 3 hours long almost made me pass it by, in favor of the quicker fix of most American movie fare.
-Honestly, when your flight is entering its ninth hour and you’ve already had 3 meals of airline food, you just want to be entertained.
+Two facts stood in the way of my choosing it.
+First, I didn’t know any of the actors, and second, the film was nearly 3 hours long.
+I almost passed it by, in favor of the quicker fix of most American movie fare.
+Honestly, when your flight is entering its ninth hour and you’ve already had 3 meals of airline food, you just want entertainment.

-But I watched the trailer and decided that I would give this film a chance.
-The worst that could happen was that I might change my mind part way through and have to pick another flick to pass the time.
+But I watched the trailer and decided to give this film a chance.
+The worst that could happen was I wouldn’t like it and have to pick another flick to pass the time.

 I didn’t know how much I needed this film’s message.